section-engineering-education/engineering-education/content/articles/build-and-run-unikernel-with-ops/index.md

   - url: /engineering-education/build-and-run-unikernel-with-ops/hero.jpg
     alt: image unikernel
 ---
 Unikernels have long been hailed аs the next phase of cloud structure due tо their length, security, аnd performance.
-This allows megatrends like microservices аnd serverless to persist despite the never-ending barrage of data breасhes, cryptojacking, аnd оther рrоblеms.
+This allows megatrends like microservices аnd serverless to persist despite the never-ending barrage of data breaches, cryptojacking, and other problems.
 <!--more-->
 To build and run unikernels in any application, we need to use OPS as the means and in any language.